 - Ignition Interlock Device: Depending on the nature of your DUI charge or conviction, you may be required to have an ignition interlock device (IID) which requires you to test your BAC before you operate your vehicle.
 If you have not been drinking, you will be able to drive your vehicle.
 If alcohol is present on your breath, you will be prevented from operating your vehicle.

 - Why You Should Speak with a Spokane DUI Defense Attorney: Any criminal matter, no matter how minor or severe, should be discussed with an attorney experienced in criminal law.
 When it comes to DUIs, the consequences can be life-changing, and only a qualified DUI Defense Attorney can provide you with the information you need to move forward.
 Facing a DUI charge on your own could mean you have to pay hefty fines and serve time in jail.
 With the assistance of an attorney, you may be able to avoid those hefty fines and jail time.
 Perhaps you will be offered probation, community service, or simply a suspended license instead of taking your case further to trial.
 While a DUI could turn out to be a relatively minor offense in your particular situation, it is extremely risky to face a criminal offense on your own.
-An attorney can help you understand what may happen if you are found guilty of driving under the influence.
+A DUI attorney can help you understand what may happen if you are found guilty of driving under the influence.
 Not only could you lose your driver’s license, but you also may lose your job or find it difficult to get a job.
 If you want to attend college, you may have trouble getting accepted with a DUI on your record.
 The consequences may be different for you than for someone else, and it is crucial that you know what you are dealing with.
 For example, if you wish to obtain a Commercial Driver’s License (CDL), a DUI charge and/or conviction could make this very difficult.
 You may be temporarily or permanently prevented from obtaining such a license.
 Individuals who seek the advice of a DUI Defense Attorney are taking a step in the right direction to have their DUI charge resolved as quickly as possible and in the fairest way possible given the facts of the DUI charge.

 - Why shouldn’t I represent myself?
 When a case is this complicated and the possible consequences are so substantial, it is an extremely bad idea to try to handle this without proper representation.
 Please note the emphasis.
-Hiring a lawyer lacking the proper experience and expertise in DUI cases is only one small step above representing yourself.
-To be perfectly clear, you – and an inexperienced, unqualified lawyer – do simply not have the necessary skills and tools at your disposal to maximize your chances of a positive outcome.
+Hiring a DUI lawyer lacking the proper experience and expertise in DUI cases is only one small step above representing yourself.
+To be perfectly clear, you – and an inexperienced, unqualified lawyer – simply do not have the necessary skills and tools at your disposal to maximize your chances of a positive outcome.
 As you can see from the information above, a DUI charge is not always a simple matter to resolve.
 There are numerous variables that come into play that will make each situation unique as each case will always present its own set of facts and circumstances.
-Working with a DUI Defense Attorney is a decision you should seriously consider if you have been charged with driving under the influence of alcohol or drugs.
+Working with a DUI Defense Attorney Spokane trusts is a decision you should seriously consider if you have been charged with driving under the influence of alcohol or drugs.

 Contact Bugbee Law Office Today to Schedule Your Free Case Evaluation

 A driving under the influence (DUI) conviction can create a world of problems that goes beyond having a criminal record.
 There is simply too much at stake to pursue a DUI charge on your own.
-It takes the skill and diligence of a highly experienced Spokane DUI Defense Attorney to ensure your rights and interests are protected.
+It takes the skill and diligence of a highly experienced Spokane DUI Attorney to ensure your rights and interests are protected.
 As a former prosecutor with more than twenty years of experience, Spokane DUI Defense Attorney Chris A. Bugbee devotes his practice to helping clients fight and overcome DUI-related offenses.
 His time as a prosecutor helps him provide his clients with well-rounded legal representation, as he knows what to expect from the prosecution in a given DUI case.
-Therefore, if you or someone you know is facing a DUI charge in Washington or Idaho, it is important that you act quickly to speak with an attorney.
+Therefore, if you or someone you know is facing a DUI charge in Washington or Idaho, it is important that you act quickly to speak with the DUI attorney Spokane can count on.
 If you would like to discuss your situation with Chris Bugbee, contact Bugbee Law Office, P.S. today by calling (509) 337-5082 to schedule your free case evaluation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.